A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Discussion

-We have developed a novel point-based registration approach for tracking leaflet motions across the diastole and systole frames.
+We have developed a novel point-based feature tracking approach for tracking leaflet motions across the diastole and systole frames.
 Our method provides a comparable strain estimation to that in FEA.
-Our approach was successfully applied to three groups of atrioventricular valves across pediatric and adult patients.
+Our approach was successfully applied to three groups of atrioventricular valves across pediatric and adult patients (a total of 31 cases).
 The cohorts encompassed a broad spectrum of valve anatomy, from healthy mitral valves to those with restricted leaflets and pronounced billowing.
 Although we did not identify a unifying strain pattern that clearly distinguishes healthy from diseased valves, we observed a promising trend in which a higher median and IQR of strain distribution appears to be a strong marker of leaflet billowing.
-With further validation, this metric could serve as a novel quantitative tool to enhance prognostication of valvular disease.
+With further validation, this metric could serve as a novel quantitative tool to enhance prognostication of valvular heart disease.

-\bmhead{Acknowledgments}
+\section{Acknowledgments}

 This work was supported by the Cora Topolewski Pediatric Valve Center at the Children's Hospital of Philadelphia, an Additional Ventures Single Ventricle Research Fund award, and the National Institutes of Health NHLBI K25 HL168235 (WW), NHLBI R01 HL153166 (MAJ), NHLBI R01 HL163202 (AMP), NIGMS R01 GM083925 (JAW).